cnshing/nixos-livecd/docs/configuration.md

 For the most part, GNOME with extensions allows me to replicate the majority of the good parts of the Windows experience for comfort sake.
 There are also a couple of nicely integrated features as a result of GNOME's large popularity, making GNOME an overall better choice even at the cost of a heavier system.

+### Phone Sync

+With [GSConnect](https://extensions.gnome.org/extension/1319/gsconnect/), a GNOME [KDEConnect](https://kdeconnect.kde.org/) implementation, installed and automatically enabled, users can pair and sync communications with the liveCD.

 ### Theming

 Enable the User Themes GNOME extension and [gnome-tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks).
 Then install the ZorinOS [desktop](https://github.com/ZorinOS/zorin-desktop-themes), [icon](https://github.com/ZorinOS/zorin-icon-themes), and special LibreOffice themes.
 Most of the liveCD look-and-feel should come from [ZorinOS](https://zorin.com/os/), because their theming feels visually spectacular to me.